3REAPER/3REAPER/README.md

 # Project

 [Game List](https://github.com/3REAPER/gameList)
-In this project I'm getting information about game from server by library Volley.Next I add game to DataBase  by room.I show information about game by material design
+In this project I'm getting information about game from server by library Volley.Next I add game to DataBase  by room.I show game by material design